Gorn41/AgenticEvals/README.md

 The key characteristics of learning agents/tasks include continuous learning from data from the environment to improve decision-making, being able to learn from past data to generalize and make decisions on unseen data, and being flexible and able to adapt to and learn from data from a wide variety of tasks or environment dynamics.

 - **ball_drop**: Physics-based prediction task.
 This task emphasizes agent flexibility and its ability to learn from a wide range of environmental dynamics as well as learning involving in-context memory.
-- **simulated_market_learning**: A trading agent that learns to adapt its strategy in a simulated market using Retrieval-Augmented Generation (RAG).
+- **simulated_market**: A trading agent that learns to adapt its strategy in a simulated market using Retrieval-Augmented Generation (RAG).
 This task emphasizes agent flexibility and its ability to learn from a wide range of environmental dynamics as well as learning involving retrieval augmented generation (RAG).
-- **ecosystem_learning**: Knowledge-graph-based ecosystem dynamics learning.
+- **ecosystem**: Knowledge-graph-based ecosystem dynamics learning.
 This task emphasizes agent ability to learn using a knowledge graph.

 ## Development